i-on-project/integration/README.md

 The Git server currently deployed for local development is based on the [GitBucket](https://github.com/gitbucket/gitbucket) image which should be pretty familiar and intuitive to anyone with experience using **GitHub**.

 It's Web front-end can be accessed by pointing your browser to `localhost:8080` (default port, see the [Customizing Containers section](#customizing-containers) if you need to use a different port value).

+On startup a repository named **"integration-data"** is created and initialized to mirror the existing production repository.

 ##### Git Credentials
 The server is deployed with a single **account** that can be accessed by entering `root` for both username and password fields.